 Calgary contractor: RRSP, TFSA, and cash buffer plan

-A Calgary self-employed contractor with lumpy billings learns how to defend a 60-month safety buffer while still building a real retirement paycheck.
+A Calgary self-employed contractor with lumpy billings learns how to keep five years of planned withdrawals above zero while still building a real retirement paycheck.

 Independent contractors across Calgary regularly gross C$90k-C$180k, yet 10%-15% business overhead plus quarterly tax remittances leave only C$4,500-C$8,100 of monthly take-home in an average year.
 That thin margin means two slow seasons in a row can erase an entire year of RRSP deposits if you do not rebuild cash quickly.